Kong/datakit/docs/datakit.md

 ## The execution model

-Nodes have can have input ports and output ports.
+Nodes can have input ports and output ports.
 Input ports consume data.
 Output ports produce data.

 You can link one node's output port to another node's input port.